lewis-thomas/grid-cell-neighborhoods/README.md

 flagged by the top rows in the next chunk extra rows equal to the distanceThreshold are added to the calculation thus updating the bottom rows in the upper chunk.
-Those rows are currently discarded, although it should be possible to copy them down to the next chunk.
+Those rows are currently discarded as they are only partially calculated.

 The second issue is to ensure that values from the bottom of one chunk propagate to the next.
 This is done by copying the last row